José Fanjul

 José Francisco "Pepe" Fanjul (born 1944) is a Cuban-born businessman.
 He is the second eldest of the Fanjul brothers, who control a sugar and real estate business valued at US$8.2 billion.
+Pepe Fanjul is often criticized for seeking political favors, and in particular, seeking to ensure the continuation of the governmental price support of sugar that the Fanjul family company, Domino Sugar, most directly benefits from.

 Early life

 Fanjul is the second son of Alfonso Fanjul Sr. and his wife Lillian Rosa Gomez-Mena.
 He received a bachelor's degree from Villanova University, and an MBA from New York University (NYU).

 Career

 Fanjul is the vice chairman and president of Flo-Sun, a Fanjul family-owned sugar growing and refining company, and of Florida Crystals.

 Political interests

 Fanjul is a longstanding supporter of Republican politicians, one of the largest contributors to George W. Bush, a leading patron of Marco Rubio, and has co-hosted a large fundraiser for Donald Trump.
 His brother Alfonso Fanjul Jr. has been a leading Democrat supporter since at least 1992, and was co-chair of Bill Clinton's Florida campaign.

 He and his brother, Alfy Fanjul Jr., both hold Spanish and American passports.
 They are close friends of the ex-King Juan Carlos and have stated on various occasions that they would be willing to receive the exiled king as a guest in any of their mansions around the world.

+In 2012, diplomatic cables published by WikiLeaks revealed that Fanjul tried in 2004 to sabotage the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA) that was being planned by bribing foreign politicians.
+By doing so, he was torpedoing a key axis for Bush' reelection, all-the-while being a major donor to the President's campaign.
+The family's lawyer denied the accusations.

+In 2025, J. Pepe Fanjul and Emilia Fanjul were among the donors who funded the White House's East Wing demolition, and planned building of a ballroom.